17 Fun Things to See & Do For First-Time Visitors to New York City

 Whitney Museum of American Art

-If you want to visit a museum with thought-provoking pieces that spark discussion, The Whitney Museum of American Art should be at the top of your list of what to do in New York City.
+For visiting a museum with thought-provoking pieces that spark discussion, the Whitney Museum of American Art is at the top of our list of what to do in New York City.
 The popular art museum often features a mix of classical art and modern art that represents social issues.
-Located near The High Line in the Meatpacking District, the Whitney Museum has diversely curated collections of art for art lovers to enjoy.

 Whitney Museum of American Art

-Currently, the Whitney is holding its Whitney Biennial exhibit.
-This year it’s called “Quiet As Its Kept,” a reflection from 63 artists on their experiences through society today, expressed in their respective art forms.
-From film to sculptures, abstract art, dance, and more, their variety of art is astounding.
-As you pass through their quiet halls, you’ll surely find a piece that resonates with you and makes you feel something!
+From film to sculptures, abstract art, dance, and more, the variety of art at the Whitney is astounding.
+Passing through the quiet halls, you’ll surely find a piece that resonates with you and makes you feel something!

 The Battery